Trump supporters rally near White House awaiting president

-WASHINGTON (AP) — As Congress prepared to affirm President-elect Joe Biden’s victory, thousands of people lined up before sunrise Wednesday to show their support for President Donald Trump and his baseless claims of election fraud.
+WASHINGTON (AP) — As Congress prepared to affirm President-elect Joe Biden’s victory, thousands of people gathered across from the White House to show their support for President Donald Trump and his baseless claims of election fraud.

-Trump was expected to address his supporters later in the morning during a rally on the Ellipse, just south of the White House.
+Trump was expected to address his supporters later in the morning during a rally on the Ellipse.

 Lou Murray, a life insurance salesman from Boston, said he and many others still hoped Congress and Vice President Mike Pence would not certify the vote.
 “I hope Vice President Pence has courage today, and I hope any politician who thinks he has a future shows courage to stand up and do what’s right,” Murray said.